-IAN MCDOUGALL

-DIRECTOR IN CHARGE

-B ARCH (HONS) /RAIA
+IAN MCDOUGALL DIRECTOR IN CHARGE B ARCH (HONS) /RAIA

-lan McDougall is a Found

-of ARM Architecture.
-He

 Ian McDougall is a Founding Director of ARM Architecture.
 He was Project Director of the Melbourne Docklands Masterplan, Yarra Edge at Victoria Harbour, and the review of New Quay.
 He was Design Director for the Albury Library/Museum, One East Melbourne residential tower Shrine of Remembrance and the Melbourne Recital Centre/Southbank Theatre, and Hamer Hall.
 He is currently the Design Director on the Shrine Galleries of Remembrance and the Geelong Library and Heritage Centre project.
 Ian was also recently appointed to the Melbourne Festival Board of Directors.